John Simpson Knox

-Brevet Major John Simpson Knox VC (30 September 1828 – 8 January 1897) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Major John Simpson Knox VC (30 September 1828 – 8 January 1897) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life and military career

 Born in Glasgow on 30 September 1828, Knox joined the British Army at the age of 14.
 He was under-age, but was unusually tall, he was promoted to corporal before reaching the age of 18.

 Crimean War

 By the time of the Crimean War he was serjeant in the Scots Fusilier Guards (now called simply the Scots Guards).
 The British and French forces began to land on the Crimean Peninsula on 14 September 1854.
 On 19 September the combined forces moved off toward Sebastopol and on 20 September came the first major engagement of the campaign, the Battle of the Alma.

 The Scots Fusilier Guards were part of the 1st Division, brigaded with 3rd Battalion, Grenadier Guards and 1st Battalion, Coldstream Guards, the division's other brigade was the Highland Brigade.
 The division was at the extreme left of the Allied line (furthest inland), and initially in reserve to the Light Division.
 The two divisions halted a short distance before the Alma River, the Russians having taken up defensive positions just the other side of river.
 Here, on the further side of the river the British troops faced first fording the river itself, climbing the bank on its far side, then after a small amount of level ground, a further relatively low, but steep bank, and then a gradual upward slope, at the top of which the Russians had built an earthworks armed with artillery.
 The British contingents were ordered forward at about 14:45, the French having managed to force a crossing further downstream, near the river's mouth.
 The Light Division crossed first, but were thrown into confusion by the Russian artillery, and began to withdraw.
 The Guards' Brigade was ordered forward, and crossed the river.
 The battalions began re-establishing their ranks on the other side having scrambled up both of the banks on that side of the river.
 The brigadier ordered them forward without delay, and the Scots, in the middle of the Guards' line obeyed.
 They began their advance, but the retreating troops of the Light Division broke their line, and some of the Scots Guards joined the retreat.
 Officers and others, prominent among them Knox, regained control, and rallied much of the battalion.
 It was this action which was the first of those for which he was eventually awarded the VC.
 Four other Scots Guards were also to be awarded the VC for their actions that day.
 In a letter to his family, he described the battle: